-A fresh and fragrant sweet potato spinach chickpea curry that is family friendly and packed with vegetables.
+A fresh and fragrant sweet potato spinach and chickpea curry that is family friendly and packed with vegetables.
 Serve on a bed of rice or with bread or enjoy on its own.
 This is a gluten free vegan curry.

-I came across this sweet potato spinach chickpea curry whilst at my brother's house one day.
+I came across this sweet potato spinach and chickpea curry whilst at my brother's house one day.
 It caught my attention as I loved that the ingredients all came together as part of a meal kit, it was a simple recipe and all they had to do was cook it up.

 It was a part of a meal kit from Hello Fresh and it was delicious and easy.
 Their meal kits make life easier for the busy lifestyle everyone leads these days.
 I was impressed that everything came in one kit - all it needs was cooking up.

 I had to try this recipe out for myself.
 I love a good curry, it has to be hot enough to enjoy, not overbearing in heat (taste-wise, not temperature).

 My family also enjoys a good vegan chickpea curry, they are tasty and a great way to get a variety of vegetables into our diets.
 Another curry we love is our yellow split pea dal, it's very creamy from the split peas.

 This easy vegan curry recipe is a keeper, ideal for when you need a meal to come together with ease.

 Why You’ll Love This Recipe

 - Vegan, gluten free, nut free, soy free and corn free